v-guhu/Slacker/readme.txt

 usage:
 all start here: start.bat.

+Use GitHub to control versions, no need to update this file

 version 1.4
 1 can export bugs from JIRA now, labruns hyperlink is inserted into the bug excel automatically for every bug(chrome only) 2 optimize module count code